LuLuLuyi/R-HORIZON/README.md

 - **Universal performance degradation**: Even the most powerful models suffer severe drops as problem count increases.
 For instance, DeepSeek-R1 drops from 87.3% (single problem) to 24.6% (5 problems) on AIME25.

 - **Model size matters**: Larger models exhibit more resilience to multi-horizon challenges.
-R1-Qwen-7B drops from 93.6% to 0% when solving 16 problems, showing 34.1% more degradation than the 32B variant.
+R1-Qwen-7B drops from 93.6% to 0% when solving 16 problems, showing 34.1% more degradation than the 32B models.

 - **Task-dependent degradation**: Code generation tasks show steeper performance declines compared to mathematics.
 Many reasoning models lose their tool-calling abilities in web search scenarios, resulting in poor multi-step performance.